-Consider the setting with a single binary exposure ($X$) and a set of continuous confounders ($\mathbf{C} = \{C_1,C_2, C_3, C_4\}$) measured at baseline, as well as a single continuous outcome ($Y$) measured at the end of follow-up.
-In an observational cohort study to estimate the effect of $X$ on $Y$, $\mathbf{C}$ would be assumed the minimally sufficient adjustment set,\cite{Greenland1999a} and the exposure and outcome would be assumed generated according to some unknown models:
+We consider a simple setting with a single binary exposure ($X$), a set of continuous confounders ($\mathbf{C} = \{C_1,C_2, C_3, C_4\}$) measured at baseline, and a single continuous outcome ($Y$) measured at the end of follow-up.
+In an observational cohort study to estimate the effect of $X$ on $Y$, $\mathbf{C}$ might be assumed a minimally sufficient adjustment set,\cite{Greenland1999a} and the exposure and outcome would be assumed generated according to some unknown models, for example:

 where $f(\bullet)$ and $g(\bullet)$ represent functions of $C$, and $X$ and $C$, respectively.
-In an observational cohort study, the exact form of the exposure and outcome models is usually completely unknown.\cite{Robins2001} Without loss of generality, we focus here on the average causal effect:
+In an observational cohort study assuming a correct confounder adjustment set, this is the extent of what is known about the exposure and outcome models.\cite{Robins2001}